kubernetes-sigs/e2e-framework/docs/design/klient-package.md

 ```

 #### Possible convenience functions
-Note in the above example, the `List` method uses function `resources.WithLabelSelector` to cleanly specify a label selctor for the call.
+Note in the above example, the `List` method uses function `resources.WithLabelSelector` to cleanly specify a label selector for the call.
 This could be done with pre-defined convenience functions as listed below:
 ```go
 package "resources"
 func WithLabelSelector(sel string) ListOption{}